TranNhiem/FoxBrain_LLMs/README.md

 </div>

+## 🚀 Highlight: Join FoxBrain at NVIDIA GTC 2025!

 Discover how the FoxBrain team from Foxconn's Research Institute is building the next-generation AI foundation model.
-We'll share detailed insights

-## 🚀 Highlight: Join FoxBrain at NVIDIA GTC 2025!

-Discover how FoxBrain is advancing the state-of-the-art in Foundation Models.
 Join us for an in-depth presentation:
 [**"From Open Source to Frontier AI: Build, Customize, and Extend Foundation Models"**](https://www.nvidia.com/gtc/session-catalog/?search=foxconn&tab.catalogallsessionstab=16566177511100015Kus&search=foxconn#/session/1734052072050001Ux0A)
 📅 **Date:** March 20, 2025